Chapter Thirty Three

 "It was first run when you were barely past toddler, still on that soybean farm with the deranged sister and father, no TV, certainly no movies.
 Nobody else in our family had seen it either, just Janah and me years ago, I kind of forgot about it.
 It was fun to see it again."

-Amaya, "The Coen adaptation of No Country for Old Men was just the opposite, savage and brutal throughout, only the darkest humor, so dark it's lost in scary, a coin toss for your life.
+Amaya, "The Coen adaptation of No Country for Old Men was just the opposite, savage and brutal throughout, only the darkest humor, so dark it got lost in scary, a coin toss for your life?
+Imagine."

 Dasha, "Dahfoney, you will find No Old Men Country, we will watch maybe Sahturday night, haf buffet, cocktail."